reactjs/react.dev/content/docs/error-boundaries.md

 permalink: docs/error-boundaries.html
 ---

-In the past, JavaScript errors inside components used to corrupt React’s internal state and cause it to [emit](https://github.com/facebook/react/issues/4026) [cryptic](https://github.com/facebook/react/issues/6895) [errors](https://github.com/facebook/react/issues/8579) on next renders.
+In the past, JavaScript errors inside components used to corrupt React’s internal state and cause it to [emit](https://github.com/facebook/react/issues/4026) [cryptic](https://github.com/facebook/react/issues/6895) [errors](https://github.com/facebook/react/issues/8579) on the next renders.
 These errors were always caused by an earlier error in the application code, but React did not provide a way to handle them gracefully in components, and could not recover from them.

 ## Introducing Error Boundaries {#introducing-error-boundaries}